EddieXie76/volumio-remotepi-plugin/README.md

 # Volumio plugin for RemotePi

-This plugin is made for Volumio 2 and enables support for the RemotePi board for Pi 3, Pi 2, B+ and B from MSL Digital Solutions.
+This plugin is made for Volumio 2 and enables support for the RemotePi boards for Pi 3 B+/Pi 3 B and Pi 2/Pi 1 B+ from MSL Digital Solutions.

 ## Shutdown and cutting power
 After activating the plugin the RemotePi board will get signaled as soon as Volumio is shut down via the GUI.